Harold L. Ickes: Segregation and civil rights

 Ickes was a strong supporter of both civil rights and civil liberties.
 He had been the president of the Chicago National Association for the Advancement of Colored People, and supported African American contralto Marian Anderson when the Daughters of the American Revolution prohibited her from performing in DAR Constitution Hall.
 Ickes was the organizer and master of ceremonies at Anderson's subsequent concert at the Lincoln Memorial.

-In 1933, Ickes ended segregation in the cafeteria and rest rooms of his department, including the national parks around the country.
-He encouraged private contractors working for the PWA to hire both skilled and unskilled blacks.
+In 1933, Ickes ended segregation in the cafeteria and restrooms of his department, including national parks around the country.
+He encouraged private contractors working for the PWA to hire both skilled and unskilled black workers.
 Robert C. Weaver, who in 1966 became the first black person to hold a cabinet position, was one of his advisers on race relations, a group known as the "Black Kitchen Cabinet."
 White attitudes toward blacks evolved little in the 1930s, and Ickes did not try to speed up the change, arguing that first there needed to be emergency relief and the upgrading of black skills.

 In 1937, when Senator Josiah Bailey, Democrat of North Carolina, accused him of trying to break down segregation laws, Ickes wrote him that he worked towards and foresaw equality but did not waste his energy on state-level segregation:

 I think it is up to the states to work out their social problems if possible, and while I have always been interested in seeing that the Negro has a square deal, I have never dissipated my strength against the particular stone wall of segregation.
 I believe that wall will crumble when the Negro has brought himself to a high educational and economic status. ...
 Moreover, while there are no segregation laws in the North, there is segregation in fact and we might as well recognize this.

 In 1941 Ickes paved the way for the National Park Service to desegregate its facilities in the nation's capital after a group of black men came to play mini-golf at East Potomac Park Golf Course and were verbally harassed by the patrons of the then white-only facility.
-He did so the day after this event and almost fourteen years before Brown v.
-Board of Education.
+He did so the day after this event and almost fourteen years before the Supreme Court's Brown v.
+Board of Education ruling that struck down segregation laws.

 He complained in his diary about the Japanese American internment in 1942, but made no public protest.